-Katie Borchert, ND,
+Katie Borchert, ND, MSOM

 Dr. Katie Borchert works in suburban Chicago at an interdisciplinary chiropractic clinic and a therapeutic massage center that offers clinical services.
-"I'm happy I chose a dual degree in Oriental medicine.
-The scope of practice under my acupuncture license is very close to what we do in naturopathic medicine."
+“I’m happy I chose a dual degree in oriental medicine.
+The scope of practice under my acupuncture license is very close to what we do in naturopathic medicine.”
 In the future, she hopes to integrate acupuncture and holistic therapy with dental services.

-Nolan Lee, DC and Current MSAc
+Nolan Lee, DC, MSAc

-"Acupuncture is a fantastic compliment to what I do as a chiropractic physician.
+“Acupuncture is a fantastic complement to what I do as a chiropractic physician.
 It makes my practice valuable to a whole different population of patients who do not necessarily seek chiropractic care, but are open to acupuncture.
-An MSAc degree helps to better understand this age-old art that is so rich and complex in its applications and theories."
+An MSAc degree helps to better understand this age-old art that is so rich and complex in its applications and theories.”

-Denise Shostek, DC and
+Denise Shostek, DC, MD

 “My goal as a physician is to practice internal medicine from a natural perspective.
 It made sense to me to first become a licensed chiropractic physician in Illinois, which covers internal medicine in our scope of practice.
 In the meantime, I am completing the ND degree for more tools to handle my patients’ internal medicine issues.”